Chocolate peanut butter cake has layers of milk chocolate cake with rich peanut butter filling and vanilla peanut butter frosting.

 - Add the confectioner's sugar and the vanilla and beat until smooth.
 Set aside.

-For the Peanut Butter Vanilla Frosting
+Peanut Butter Vanilla Frosting

 - In a medium heavy-bottomed saucepan, whisk the sugar and flour together.
 Add the milk and cream and cook over medium heat, whisking occasionally, until the mixture comes to a boil and has thickened 10 to 15 minutes.